student studying outside with laptop

 SCMA 250 Spreadsheet Analytics (1 credit)

 Spreadsheet skills are essential for careers in any area of business.
-This course provides students with critical analytical skills that leverage spreadsheet capabilities.
+This course provides students with critical analytical skills that leverage spreadsheet capabilities with an emphasis on good practices, modeling, and use of built-in Excel functions.
+Assignments are in problem-solving format, focusing on techniques required for effective and efficient solutions.

 SCMA 331 Operations and Supply Chain Management (3 credits)